-a) New and amended Standards and Interpretations adopted by the Group and Company b) New and amended Standards and Interpretations issued but not effective for the financial year beginning 1 July 2022
+a) New and amended Standards and Interpretations adopted by the Group and Company

-The International Accounting Standards Board (IASB) issued various amendments and revisions to International Financial Reporting Standards and IFRIC interpretations.
-The amendments and revisions were applicable for the period year 30 June 2022 but did not result in any material changes to the financial statements of the Group.
+The International Accounting Standards Board (IASB) issued various amendments and revisions to International Financial Reporting Standards and IFRIC interpretations per the table below.
+The amendments and revisions were applicable for the period year 30 June 2023 but did not result in any material changes to the financial statements of the Group.